 - Master of Professional Accounting (MPAcct)

-For more information, please talk to an adviser in the Management Student Centre (MSC).
+For more information about the best study pathway for you, please talk to an adviser in the Management Student Centre (MSC).

 Waikato Management School has a vibrant student culture that offers plenty of social and learning opportunities.

 You can meet like-minded people through student clubs, such as:

 - Social Innovation Waikato

 - Te Ranga Ngaku - the Māori management student network